mk-fg/rtl8812au/README.rst

 Linux kernel driver for USB WiFi dongles based on Realtek rtl8812au chipset.

-This is a fork of gordboy/rtl8812au, which is based on 5.2.9 realtek driver version, obtained from ftp3.realtek.com.tw, as described here:
+This is a fork of gordboy/rtl8812au (no longer exists), which is based on 5.2.9.3 realtek driver version, obtained from ftp3.realtek.com.tw, as described here:

 - https://github.com/astsam/rtl8812au/issues/51#issuecomment-315117972